 What are overnight oats?

-Unsweetened applesauce - The main flavor component of the oats!
-You can skip the cinnamon or pumpkin pie spice and use cinnamon applesauce, or try them with homemade unsweetened applesauce.
-For more apple-flavored oats try vegan baked oatmeal with apples, vegan microwave apple oatmeal, or apple steel-cut oats.
+For how to make your own applesauce, try homemade unsweetened applesauce.
+The recipe includes stovetop, slow cooker, and Instant Pot instructions.
+For more apple-flavored oats, try vegan baked oatmeal with apples, vegan microwave apple oatmeal, or apple steel-cut oats.

 Maple syrup - How much maple syrup you need depends on how sweet your applesauce is and how sweet you want your oats.
 Adjust to suit your preferences.
+Instead of maple syrup, try date syrup or agave syrup.

 Tips